-- 1. Materials used for main structural parts are to be suitable for their respective working conditions, such as service temperatures, pressures, etc. In addition, materials to be used for pressure-bearing parts and power transmission shafts of prime mover having output of 100 kW are to be in accordance with relevant requirements in Pt 2, Ch 1 of Rules for the Classification of Steel Ships. - Materials used for main structural parts whose design temperatures do not exceed -55°C are to be in accordance with relevant requirements in Pt 2, Ch 1 of Rules for the Classification of Steel Ships and Ch 7, Sec 4, Table 7.4 of Rules. - 3.
+- 1. Materials used for essential parts are to be suitable for their respective working conditions, such as service temperatures, pressures, etc. In addition, materials to be used for power transmission shafts of prime mover having output of 100 kW are to be in accordance with relevant requirements in Pt 2, Ch 1 of Rules for the Classification of Steel Ships.
+The materials used for essential parts are to be manufactured by the manufacturer approved by the Society and complied with Korean Industrial Standards or equivalent, unless the Society specially considers necessary.
+(2022) - 2.
+Materials used for main structural parts whose design temperatures do not exceed -55°C are to be in accordance with relevant requirements in Pt 2, Ch 1 of Rules for the Classification of Steel Ships and Ch 7, Sec 4, Table 7.4 of Rules. - 3.
 The non-destructive tests specified in Pt 2, Ch 1, 501.10 and 601.10 of Rules for the Classification of Steel Ships may be requested for main structural parts in cases where deemed necessary by the Society. - 4.
 The main structural parts of pumps specified in this chapter are as following: - (1) cylinder covers and valve cover - (2) cylinder liners - (3) Pistons and piston rods/connecting rods - (4) crankshafts and shaft couplings - (5) crankcase(beds and frame)